adamsilver/fdpb/09-an-expense-form.md

 ![Github](.)

 The way it works is to have an ever-present form on the page (hence the name).
 Submitting it adds an item to a list above (or perhaps beside) the form.
 When the user is finished they can proceed.
-If this was part of a flow, you'd click next.
+If this was part of a flow, you'd click continue.
 On Github, you just exit the settings view.

 This is suitable for simple forms that can be submitted in one step.
 The potential downside is that as the list grows, the form is pushed down, which could be troublesome on mobile.